ALTIBASE/Documents/Manuals/Altibase_7.2/eng/Stored Procedures Manual.md

 ##### invoker_rights_clause

 When executing a package, it can be specified whether to execute with the DEFINER or the CURRENT_USER privileges.
-If this clause is omitted, the package is run with constructor privileges
+If this clause is omitted, the package is run with the AUTHID DEFINER as default.

 -   AUTHID CURRENT_USER
-    This executes a package by referencing an object owned by the package user.
+    Executes the package by referring to the object owned by the package user.

 -   AUTHID DEFINER
-    This executes with creator privilege by referring to the object of package creator (DEFINER).
+    Executes the package with the DEFINER authority by referring to the object owned by the package definer.

 ##### declare_section